 Perfect for pretend play, this all-natural, durable (and a-dorable) fox push toy made from solid maple will be a playroom staple for years to come.

 One of the most popular Montessori-inspired toddler toys that packs a conceptual punch—these colorful wooden cups and balls teach colors, numbers, and spatial skills, along with developing fine motor skills.
 So many ways to play!

 Montessori-inspired dolls should be as lifelike as possible.
 We love that this one fits the bill while also being completely machine washable and durable enough for hours of toddler pretend play.

 Simple, colorful peg dolls are a Montessori fave.
 They're perfectly sized for little hands, and there are countless ways toddlers can play and pretend with them for many years.
 We love these because they also teach sorting and basic colors.

 The Montessori approach focuses a great deal of attention on teaching little ones the basics of "real life" routines and responsibilities.
 Why not accomplish this and get your shelves dusted at the same time? 😉

 Just like with dolls, the Montessori approach encourages kiddos to play with animal figurines that look just like the real thing.
-These hand painted figurines are super detailed, come in dozens of varieties, and are perfect for hours of imaginative play.
+These hand-painted figurines are super detailed, come in dozens of varieties, and are perfect for hours of imaginative play.

-Motherly is your daily #momlife manual; we are here to help you easily find the best, most beautiful products for your life that actually work.
-We share what we love—and we may receive a commission if you choose to buy.
+We independently select and share the products we love—and may receive a commission if you choose to buy.
 You've got this.